awsdocs/amazon-s3-userguide/doc_source/mpuoverview.md

 ## Multipart upload and pricing<a name="mpuploadpricing"></a>

 After you initiate a multipart upload, Amazon S3 retains all the parts until you either complete or stop the upload\.
 Throughout its lifetime, you are billed for all storage, bandwidth, and requests for this multipart upload and its associated parts\.

+These parts are charged according to the storage class specified when the parts were uploaded\.
+An exception to this are parts uploaded to S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive\.
+In\-progress multipart parts for a PUT to the S3 Glacier Flexible Retrieval storage class are billed as S3 Glacier Flexible Retrieval Staging Storage at S3 Standard storage rates until the upload completes\.
+In addition, both CreateMultipartUpload and UploadPart are billed at S3 Standard rates\.
+Only the CompleteMultipartUpload request is billed at the S3 Glacier Flexible Retrieval rate\.
+Similarly, in\-progress multipart parts for a PUT to the S3 Glacier Deep Archive storage class are billed as S3 Glacier Flexible Retrieval Staging Storage at S3 Standard storage rates until the upload completes, with only the CompleteMultipartUpload request charged at S3 Glacier Deep Archive rates\.

 If you stop the multipart upload, Amazon S3 deletes upload artifacts and any parts that you have uploaded, and you are no longer billed for them\.
+There are no early delete charges for deleting incomplete multipart uploads regardless of storage class specified\.
 For more information about pricing, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

 **Note**
 To minimize your storage costs, we recommend that you configure a lifecycle rule to delete incomplete multipart uploads after a specified number of days by using the `AbortIncompleteMultipartUpload` action\.
 For more information about creating a lifecycle rule to delete incomplete multipart uploads, see [Configuring a bucket lifecycle configuration to delete incomplete multipart uploads](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/mpu-abort-incomplete-mpu-lifecycle-config.html)\.